RobotPhillip/AndroidDaggerPractice1/README.md

 both have to be explicitly configured in the app `build.gradle` to reference the same support version.
 ### Dagger code generation
 The DaggerAppComponent class, which is mandatory for the App class, will only generate after the Activity/Activities referenced in the BuildersModule is created.
-It contains the concrete implementation of providers, builders, factories and subcomponents that define the object of the app whose initial point of contact is AppComponent.
+It contains the concrete implementation of providers, builders, factories and subcomponents that define the object graph of the app whose initial point of contact is AppComponent.